Pauljohn978/Malaria-Risk-Detection-Project/README.md

-Malaria Risk Detection Project
+Malaria Risk Detection Project:

 This project aims to detect malaria risk from cell images using machine learning techniques.
 It involves processing image data, building a neural network model, and making predictions on new images.

-Overview
+Overview:

 The project consists of the following main components:

 Data Preparation: Resizing images and creating labels for classification.